-- 6.16 Where there is an incentive to deviate, to sustain coordination, firms must be able to detect deviation in a timely manner and respond sufficiently strongly to make deviation unprofitable. - 6.17 In assessing whether this is likely, the CMA will consider evidence on the ease with which firms can detect the choices of their rivals.
+- 6.16 Where there is an incentive to deviate, in order to sustain coordination firms must be able to detect and respond to deviation in a timely manner. - 6.17 In assessing whether this is likely, the CMA will consider evidence on the ease with which firms can detect the choices of their rivals.
 Factors which may enhance the ability to detect rivals' choices are: - (a) Observability of rivals' behaviour.
 Transparency around firm's strategic choices and market outcomes will typically assist coordination, particularly where it enables timely detection of deviations.
 Online markets may be particularly transparent.
 Where there are firms outside the coordinating group, it may also be important to be able to observe whether any changes to market outcomes are a result of competition from these firms. - (b) Market stability.
 Where demand is predictable, it is easier for firms to detect deviation from coordination. - (c) Practices which enhance transparency.
-These may include public announcements or exchange of information through trade associations. - 6.18 The aspects of firms' commercial strategies where transparency is required will depend on the form of coordination at issue.
+These may include public announcements or the exchange of information through trade associations. - 6.18 The aspects of firms' commercial strategies where transparency is required will depend on the form of coordination at issue.
 For example, an understanding in relation to the allocation of customers may be feasible even if the firms in the market cannot observe each other's prices.
+Publicly available information on firms' pricing, product portfolio or investment decisions may enable the detection of deviation.
 The CMA may also consider whether firms can infer their rivals' actions from market outcomes even if they cannot observe them directly.
-For example, a firm's knowledge of its own or competitors' sales volumes and capacities might, in some contexts, provide enough information to determine whether or not deviation from coordination is taking place. - 6.19 In assessing whether other firms' responses would be sufficient to disincentivise deviation and thus sustain coordination, the CMA may consider, for example: - (a) Swiftness of response.
+For example, a firm's knowledge of its own or competitors' sales volumes and capacities might, in some contexts, provide enough information to determine whether or not deviation from coordination is taking place.

+- 6.19 In assessing whether other firms' responses would be sufficient to disincentivise deviation and thus sustain coordination, the CMA may consider, for example: - (a) Swiftness of response.
 How swiftly any response would follow on from deviation.
 For example, in a market where prices are set using algorithms, the response to deviation may be automatic and almost immediate.
 Customers may be able to encourage deviation by offering long-term contracts (which prevent an immediate response by fixing the terms of firms' competitive offers during the period of the contract).
-Conversely, most-favoured customer clauses may raise the expected cost of deviation by guaranteeing a competitive response.

-(b) Effectiveness of response.
+Conversely, most-favoured customer clauses may raise the expected cost of deviation by guaranteeing a competitive response. - (b) Effectiveness of response.
 Whether other firms' responses would be sufficient to disincentivise deviation.
 A more severe response may be more likely to discourage deviation but may also be less credible, as it is more costly to the responding firms.
 Often the response will take the form of a reversion to more intense competition by the other firms rather than a deliberate punitive strategy, particularly where coordination is tacit.